chan-web-source/voiss-demo/README.md

 # Voiss AI - Audio Playback Demo

 A modern audio management and playback application built with Next.js, React, and TypeScript.
-This demo showcases voice AI capabilities with audio upload, playback, and visualization features.
+This demo showcases voice AI capabilities with audio upload, playback, and visualization features, voice recording with siri like animation effect.

 ## Website
  https://voiss-demo.onrender.com/voice